Hazard Insurance Definition

 Hazard insurance provides coverage for the structure of home or property against certain risks as covered in the policy.
 The policy will also specify which calamity or risk is excluded from the policy.

-Usually, followings are included in the coverage of this policy –
+Usually, the followings are included in the coverage of this policy –

 There are two types of hazard policy (i) named peril policies and (ii) open peril policies.

-- In named peril policies, structure of the property and personal belongings are covered.
+- In named peril policies, the structure of the property and personal belongings are covered.

 - Open peril policies cover every danger except those excluded by insurers.

 - The hazard insurance policy covers the risk of damage that occurs to the property or home structure due to natural calamities, whereas home insurance policy covers the risk of theft, legal liability, medical bills if anyone gets injured due to home.
 It includes additional living expenses.